-To do this, click on the gearwheel icon that appears when the mouse hovers over it.
+To do this, click on the cogwheel icon that appears on mouse-over (hover).

-A window will open and offer you a lot of options.
+A window will open and offer you a number of options.

-Even if you already think you know them all, believe me, I still discovered some of them when I created this tutorial!
-Like what, when you take the time to look into the details, you always find interesting things!
+Even if you think you already know them all, believe me, I discovered a few more while creating this tutorial!
+Just goes to show, when you take the time to look into the details, you always find interesting things!

 4.1 - Content tab

 When the popup opens, the Content tab is present by default.